Warm weather is here in Canada and other parts of the world, hopefully for a few months.

 EMPTY ROOMS:

 If you are exiting a room, close the windows and doors.
 Leaving a window wide open is a great temptation for an intruder.
 If your home is on the first level, never leave windows and doors to unoccupied rooms open.
-Use extra precaution in the basement by using steel or wooden rods.
+Use extra precautions in the basement by using steel or wooden rods.

 BLINDS: